floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_fields.md

 order: 300
 layout: docs
 edition: enterprise
-description: Field reference for the Search Guard audit logging module which can be used to track security and compliance related events in an Elasticsearch cluster.
+description: Field reference for the Search Guard audit logging module which can be used to track security and compliance related events in an OpenSearch/Elasticsearch cluster.
 ---
 <!---
 Copyright 2020 floragunn GmbH